joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 This passes the result of the previous function into the first argument of the next.

 I created a `cond_then` function, influenced by the [`then/2` macro](https://hexdocs.pm/elixir/1.12.3/Kernel.html#then/2) and Clojure's `cond->`.
-`then/2` takes a value and a function with that value as an argument, where we'll put our conditional logic.
+`then/2` takes a value and a function with that value as an argument.
 `cond_then` takes a value, a conditional, and a function, and works identical to `cond->`.

 ```elixir